jacobselbo/RDM/README.md

 **Download through Github**

 Run in the command bar.
-If you want RDM to not br placed in `ServerScriptService` then where it calls the loadstring put thr destination you want
+If you want RDM to not be placed in `ServerScriptService` then where it calls the loadstring put the destination you want.

 *Normally*
 ```lua